CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-apex-datacom-call-me-essentials-edition-blueprint.md

    ![Apex Datacom Image](../../images/ecosystem-apex-datacom-callme-a16.png)

 ### Pricing
-The costs associated with this Blueprint deployment are for the CenturyLink Cloud infrastructure only.
+The costs associated with this Blueprint deployment are for the Lumen Cloud infrastructure only.
 There are no Apex Datacom license costs or additional fees bundled in.
-However, after the free trial, if you want to use the service you will need to place an order through Apex Datacom for the CenturyLink SIP long distance.
+However, after the free trial, if you want to use the service you will need to place an order through Apex Datacom for the Lumen SIP long distance.

 ### Frequently Asked Questions